DaijobuCodes/cybersaathiv3/README.md

-# CyberSaathi v2.0
+# CyberSaathi v3 - Cybersecurity Intelligence System

-CyberSaathi is a cybersecurity news aggregation, analysis, and presentation system that provides actionable insights for security professionals.
+CyberSaathi is an AI-powered cybersecurity intelligence system that scrapes cybersecurity articles from multiple sources, generates AI-powered summaries and CISO tips, and provides a web interface for viewing the processed content.

 ## Features

-- **Web Scraping:** Collects the latest cybersecurity articles from trusted sources like The Hacker News and CyberNews.
+- **Multi-Source Web Scraping:** Collects cybersecurity articles from The Hacker News and Cyber News using Selenium WebDriver
-- **AI-Powered Analysis:** Uses LLama 3.2 3b to generate summaries and actionable security tips.
+- **AI-Powered Summarization:** Uses Ollama's llama3.2:1b model to generate concise article summaries
+- **CISO Tips Generation:** Creates actionable security recommendations (Do's and Don'ts) for each article
-- **Firebase Firestore Integration:** Stores all scraped data and AI-generated content for future reference.
+- **Firebase Firestore Integration:** Stores all scraped data, summaries, and tips in Firebase Firestore
-- **Web Interface:** Visualizes all content in a clean, organized dashboard.

-## Getting Started
+- **Web Interface:** Clean Flask-based dashboard to view articles, summaries, and security tips
+- **Unified Workflow:** Single command execution of the entire pipeline from scraping to web interface
+- **Flexible CLI Options:** Skip specific steps, set limits, use existing files, and more

-### Prerequisites
+## Prerequisites

-1. Python 3.7 or higher
+1. **Python 3.8+** (tested with Python 3.12)
-2. Firebase project with Firestore enabled
+2. **Firebase Project** with Firestore enabled
-3. Ollama with llama3.2:3b model installed
+3. **Ollama** with llama3.2:1b model installed and running
-4. Chrome/Chromium browser with ChromeDriver for web scraping
+4. **Chrome/Chromium Browser** with ChromeDriver for web scraping

 ### Firebase Setup